In one of his final acts, Trump showered clemency on people with connections to him and his allies

 In the complaint, an FBI agent said Kurson caused “substantial emotional distress” to the victims, who described his behavior as “traumatic,” “diabolical,” “super scary” and “insane.”
 At least one victim underwent medical treatment and therapy.

 Kurson, who was charged in October, had not yet gone on trial.
-Kurson declined to comment.
+He declined to comment.
 His attorney, Marc Mukasey, said he was not involved in seeking the pardon and believed that Kurson’s conduct had not been criminal and that he could have won at trial.

 Glen S. Moss, pardoned for his role in a 1998 health-care fraud scheme, appeared on a 2011 list of members of the Trump National Golf Club in Westchester County and was listed as donating $10,000 to the Trump Foundation in 2008.